 James Jude Courtney plays serial killer Michael Myers in Halloween 2018.

-Forty years after the release of Carpenter’s original masterpiece, US director David Gordon Green, and co-writers Jeff Fradley and Danny McBride have done what so many filmmakers had attempted and failed: to create a film worthy of standing next to the 1978 classic.
+Forty years after the release of Carpenter’s original masterpiece, US director David Gordon Green has done what so many filmmakers had attempted and failed … to create a film worthy of standing next to the 1978 classic.

 Jamie Lee Curtis returns to the Halloween franchise in Halloween 2018.

-“This movie really blurs the lines between who’s the hero and who’s the villain, who’s the predator and who’s the prey,” director Green says on the phone from LA.
+“This movie blurs the lines between who’s the hero and who’s the villain, who’s the predator and who’s the prey,” Green says.

 “It’s an emotional character story first, and then it’s a horror movie.”

 Halloween also stars Judy Greer as Laurie’s daughter Karen and Andi Matichak as her granddaughter, Allyson.
-Supporting actors include Virginia Gardner and Will Patton, as well as cameos from original cast members Nick Castle (Myers) and PJ Soles (Lynda).
+Supporting actors include Virginia Gardner and Will Patton.
+There’s also cameos from original cast members Nick Castle (Myers) and PJ Soles (Lynda).

 Green, who also created Eastbound & Down and Pineapple Express, says as a lifelong fan of the original film, he was incredibly nervous taking on a project with such huge expectations.